 ADHD

-Attention-Deficit/Hyperactivity Disorder (ADHD) is the most commonly diagnosed behavior disorder in North America, occurring in 3% to 8% of schoolchildren, and in a smaller percentage of adults.
-ADHD is a chronic syndrome of age-inappropriate inattention, which includes distractibility, forgetfulness, disorganization, and failure to finish tasks or follow instructions.
-The hyperactivity-impulsivity component, when it exists, includes impatience and excessive nonreflective action and speech.
-An abbreviated checklist of symptoms associated with ADHD includes: careless mistakes, not seeming to listen, failing to finish tasks, difficulty organizing, avoiding or disliking tasks that require sustained mental effort, losing things, easily distracted by outside stimuli, fidgetiness or squirming, difficulty playing quietly, on the go, talking excessively, blurting answers before questions are finished, difficulty waiting for a turn, and underachievement.
+Attention-Deficit/Hyperactivity Disorder (ADHD) is the most commonly diagnosed behavioral disorder in North America, occurring in 3% to 8% of school-age children and an even smaller proportion of adults.
+ADHD is a chronic syndrome of age-inappropriate inattention, including distractibility, forgetfulness, disorganization, and an inability to complete tasks or follow instructions.
+When elements of hyperactivity and impulsivity are present, this includes impatience and excessive, unreflective behavior and speech.
+A simplified checklist of symptoms associated with ADHD includes careless mistakes, not seeming to listen, not completing tasks, difficulty staying organized, and tasks that require sustained mental effort.
+These include avoidance or aversion to things, losing things, being easily distracted by external stimuli, restlessness or restlessness, and difficulty.
+Plays quietly, moves around, talks excessively, blurts out answers before questions are finished, has difficulty waiting their turn, and performs poorly.

-In addition to the above impairments, there are impairments in social skills and peer status.
-Most children with ADHD have difficulty in keeping friends and some have trouble making friends.
-Children with ADHD typically underperform academically and underachieve even if they do not have a comorbid (i.e. conditions that coexist with ADHD) learning disorder.
-Noteworthy is that people with ADHD have a higher rate of automobile accidents, and accidental head injury caused by inattention, hyperactivity and impulsivity.
+In addition to the impairments listed above, there are also impairments in social skills and peer status.
+Most children with ADHD have difficulty keeping friends, and some have difficulty making friends.
+Children with ADHD typically perform poorly in school and are unable to reach desired levels, even if they do not have co-occurring learning disabilities (i.e., disorders related to ADHD).
+Notably, people with ADHD have a higher incidence of traffic accidents and accidental head injuries caused by inattention, hyperactivity, and impulsivity.

-It is of additional importance to note that the ADHD behavior pattern must be present for at least six months and begin before the age of twelve.
-The criteria also require that the symptoms cause some impairment in at least two settings: home, school, or social functioning.
-Taken together, these criteria offer support for ADHD being a neurodevelopmental disorder.
+Additionally, it is important to note that ADHD behavioral patterns must be present for at least 6 months and begin by age 12.
+This criterion also requires that the symptoms cause impairment in at least two settings (home, school, or social settings).
+Taken together, these criteria suggest that ADHD is a neurodevelopmental disorder.

-It is of paramount importance for clinicians to be specialized in identifying those conditions that can mimic or coexist with ADHD.
-These may include: oppositional defiant disorder, conduct disorder, anxiety disorder and mood disorders.
+It is of paramount importance for physicians to specialize in identifying disorders that resemble or may coexist with ADHD.
+These include oppositional defiant disorder, conduct disorder, anxiety disorder, and mood disorder.

-Amongst current treatments that I use for ADHD, seizure disorders, anxiety, posttraumatic stress disorder, and depression is EEG (Electroencephalographic) BiofeedbackNeurofeedback.
-This treatment meets the American Academy of Child and Adolescent Psychiatry guideline ratings for treatment of ADHD.
-Also, Neurofeedback meets the most stringent American Psychological Association’s criterion of efficacious and specific treatments.
-Support from these organizations suggest that Neurofeedback should always be considered as a first-line treatment for ADHD and other disorders when parents or patients prefer not to use medication.
-However, Neurofeedback can be used in combination with medication and/or psychotherapy.
+Amongst current treatments for ADHD, seizure disorders, anxiety, post-traumatic stress disorder, and depression include EEG (Electroencephalographic) BiofeedbackNeurofeedback.
+This treatment meets the American Academy of Child and Adolescent Psychiatry guideline ratings for ADHD treatment.
+Additionally, neurofeedback meets the most stringent American Psychological Association standards for effective and specific treatments.
+The support of these organizations suggests that Neurofeedback should always be considered as a first-line treatment for ADHD or other disorders if the parent or patient does not wish to take medication.
+However, neurofeedback can also be used in conjunction with medication and psychotherapy.

 Click here to view treatment options.